lockevod/Karoo-KRemote/README.md

 ## Instructions

 - Press any button in the Remote to connect, you only need to open this app the first time.
+- I recommend to restart your karoo (off-on) and restart the remote.
+If you're using a GRemote you need to push two buttons at the same time (in your G Remote) until light flashes.
 - Kremote auto-starts when Karoo starts, then push a button in GRemote and wait until the Remote flashing green several times.
+- Kremote works (if only when riding option is enabled) only when you've started a ride (or ride is in pause).
+Please if you want kremote works in all screens, uncheck this option.

 ## Configuration
 Apps is configured by default: